MIC-DKFZ/semantic_segmentation/README.md

   - remove black line around circles (not in the other plots)
   - maybe use other results for DC loss
 - Testing Doc
-- doc about pl_trainer -gpus
 - show Project Structure?
 - TOPK with DC or CE?
-- new doc for models, optimizer, lr scheduler
-- replace lossfunction by loss function